ddablib/ddablib.github.io/CBView/2/API.md

 ## Introduction

-This section of the _Clipboard Component Component_ documentation focusses on describing the usage of components's code.
+This section of the _Clipboard Component Component_ documentation describes the API exposed by the component to programmers.

 ## Contents